doitian/archive-202002-iany.me/content/post/tmux-and-rvmrc.md

 tags: [tmux, rvm, ruby, console]
 date: "2011-06-27"
 lastmod: "2015-10-15"
+description: "Force rvm to load the file by appending cd ."
 ---

 > RVM has since moved to using .profile, so just put the "cd ." in .profile and it will work